 Alongside racing and a full time job, Eirik created Holmen Husky Lodge from what had once been a shabby, post-war farm.
 It started as a dog boarding kennel in 1996, but soon he also used it as a base to take guests out on dog sledding trips.
 This, more than anything, became his solution to making a living from dog sledding.

 From then Holmen Husky Lodge has kept growing, along with the size of our dog yard.
-From 20 dogs in 1990 to the over 100 huskies that call Holmen Husky home today.
+From 20 dogs in 1990 to the almost 100 huskies that call Holmen Husky home today.
 Through the years we are proud to say that we have kept building on the passions that started it all.
 From our dog sledding trips to our accommodation, we do everything we can to let our guest have an experience close to nature.
 Away from ordinary life and into the extraordinary world of the Arctic.